Globalshopper/GSPay-php/README.md

 - [Refund application][Interface_01]
 - [Refund result notification][Interface_01]
 - [GSOrder information query][Interface_01]
+- [GSOrder Delivery Confirmation][Interface_01]

 # Version

+ - Version 2.0.9
+ 	 - Distinguish the page redirect with form data ( SELLER_RETURN_URL ) and server notification with post parameters (SELLER_API)
+	 - Fix bug , fix the special character bug.
+	 - [Release v2.0.9][Release_v2.0.9_url]

+ - Version 2.0.6
+ 	 - By simply updating the plug-in program, you can achieve the following aspects of the business and system upgrade.
+	 - Meet the customized needs and suggestions of the business you have proposed before.
+	 - Added preferential code exchange, logistics, coupons and other related promotional functions.
+	 - Further enhance the security of the system interaction.
+	 - [Release v2.0.6][Release_v2.0.6_url]

  - Version 2.0.1
     - Add an interface [7.0 Single order information query]
     - Adjust the interface fields.
         - Replace [OrdId] with [MerOrdId].
         - Add [GSOrdId] filed.
         - Delete [ApiKey] filed.